hermit-os/hermit-bench/README.md

 ## Inputs
 It requires `benchmark-file` as an input, which contains the path to a JSON benchmark file.
+It also requires `build-command`, which is the command to build the project.
+Optionally, you can set `benchmark-build` to `true` to benchmark the build process.

 ## JSON file format
 The JSON input file might look like this: